jcolag/entropy-arbitrage/2023-05-20-death-cuff.md

 * * *

-**Credits**:  I adapted the header image from something that I created for this post---since the game's assets don't fall under the code's license---using [NightCafé Studio](https://nightcafe.studio/), hereby released under the same CC BY-SA 4.0 terms as the blog.
+**Credits**:  The header image is [d27c291b-07ac-44cd-adb9-c0a3c1ed80d1](https://www.flickr.com/photos/334digital/55072076538/) (hey, I don't get oversight on this stuff...) by [Amanda Girard](https://www.flickr.com/photos/334digital/), made available under the terms of the [Creative Commons Attribution Share-Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.
+The post previously used something generated for this post---since the game's assets don't fall under the code's license---using [NightCafé Studio](https://nightcafe.studio/) as a placeholder.